tk-notes/lucas-meier-blog/content/_index.md

 I'm Lúcás: currently a first-year MSc student at [EPFL](https://www.epfl.ch/en/).

-This is my personal website, where I write blog posts somewhat regularly, and keep a tab on all the projects I'm working on.
+This is my personal website, where I write blog posts regularly, and keep a tab on all the projects I've worked on.

+My main interest is in Cryptography, particularly in engineering robust implementations.
+I've done work on protecting implementations against timing attacks, as well as implementing MPC protocols.

-I've been programming since 2017 or so, and I try to have a somewhat public profile on the things I do.
+I've also been programming since 2017 or so, and I try to have a somewhat public profile on the things I do.
-My main interests are Functional Programming, Web Programming, Distributed Programming, and Programming Languages.
+Topics I've enjoyed here include Functional Programming, Web Programming, Distributed Programming, and Programming Languages.
-I've programmed in a plethora of languages, from **C**, to **Go**, to **Scala**, to **Java**, **Haskell**, **Python**, etc. having written small to large-ish projects in each of them.
-I'd say I could pick up anything quickly enough though.
+I've programmed in a plethora of languages, from **C**, to **Haskell, **Rust, **Go**, **Scala**, **Java**, **Python**, etc. having written small to large-ish projects in each of them.

 I also like Math quite a bit, so that's a recurring topic in my posts as well.
 Interests there include **Algebra** and **Category Theory**.